Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Mint

-The Mint app has a lot of features and tools that can help you make budgets, plan for bills, save money, and more.
+The Mint app has a lot of features and an easy budgeting tool that can help you make budgets, plan for bills, save money, and more.

 Mint has one that you can use before you even sign up for a Mint account.